-From toilet paper, ice cream wrappers, yogurt lids and more, embossing plays a big role in end products
+From toilet paper, ice cream wrappers, film, yogurt lids and more, embossing plays a big role in end products

 Toilet paper and kitchen towel are necessities you can find in just about every home and business.
 However, have you ever paused and noticed the intricate patterns on those products?
 Have you ever wondered why some display flowers, others butterflies and still others geometric shapes?
 Those embossed patterns actually provide a number of key benefits.
 Below are six facts about patterns to keep in mind the next time you are shopping or cleaning up a mess.